sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 To avoid falling back to lower version, we could have a qualifying time to assess health of a FEATURE and when deemed healthy, remove the local image and tag the downloaded as local.
 This way we have the latest downloaded as local too.
 Upon boot, the FEATURE could start from local and when kube is ready to deploy, it could back off, when it notices the same version is already running.

-## Backoff/Restart -- when local version == kube version
-When local image is running the same version,

-Option 1: Fail the kube deploy, which will retry finite count of times, with exponential backoff timer and give up, until next manifest update.
-OR
-Option 2: Warm restart to do a quick switching, to keep it unified that all kube managed containers are indeed managed by kube.

-As for switch is concerned, in either case same version of the image is used with one additional restart cost in the later option.
-The option 2 would be a cleaner approach that a telemetry data from master will give a clear data on successful deployments and *real* failures in deployments.